Introduction and inspiration

 “The precious jewellery that is created can be passed down the generations.
 The pieces can be considered to be modern heirlooms.”

-2021 named one of the 100 f:entrepreneurs in the U.K by small business Britain
+2021 named one of the F :entrepreneurs for 2021 by small business Britain

 2020 Bursary from the Artists Newsletter/Arts Council